Strongman Atlas Stone Technique: Improving Lift Efficiency

 The Key Phases of the Atlas Stone Lift

-Breaking the movement into phases helps athletes refine each part of the lift.
+Breaking the movement into phases makes it a lot easier to refine each part of the lift.

 1) The Setup

-• Stand close with feet slightly wider than hip width
+• Stand close with your feet slightly wider than hip width

-• Hinge at the hips while keeping the chest over the stone
+• Hinge at the hips while keeping your chest over the stone

-• Wrap the arms around the stone as tightly as possible
+• Wrap your arms around the stone as tightly as you can

-• Pull the stone into the body before initiating the lift
+• Pull the stone into your body before you initiate the lift

 Loose positioning leads to missed lifts.
 Tight positioning creates leverage.